2016 is almost here and I’ve picked out several films that have already got me excited for the New Year.

 Exploring the expanse of popular culture on screen, in print and in the gallery.
 Reviews and commentary from an Anglo-Irish perspective

-From the dark places of Surrey, mainly movie talk
+Busting out of Bristol, mainly movie talk

 Former master remover of bacon rind.
 Now indulgently peeling layers off music, escapist novels, science, love and spirituality.
 Considered quite mad by some.